 Here are a few of the best ways to tighten loose neck skin or sagging neck skin:

-1. Best cream for neck wrinkles
+1. Best Neck creams for wrinkles

 The easiest way to care for skin on your neck is to maximize the skincare routine you are already using.
-Look for moisturizers and serums containing hyaluronic acid and Vitamin C.
+Look for moisturizers and serums containing hyaluronic acid and Vitamin C. You can apply the same high-quality face cream or serum that you use on your face to the skin of your neck.

+side by side of a woman's mouth, chin, and neck to show the before and after using Frownies Chin Up Polypeptide MaskIf you want to step up your treatment of neck lines, we recommend Frownies Chip Up Polypeptide Mask.
 Frownies Chin Up contains polypeptide amino acids that are critical to the production of collagen and elastin in the skin.
-The Frownies Chin Up mask is applied to the neck and jaw line for 15 to 30 minutes to allow the polypeptides to be absorbed into the skin and maximize the neck wrinkle treatment.
+The Frownies Chin Up mask is applied to the neck and jawline for 15 to 30 minutes to allow the polypeptides to be absorbed into the skin and maximize the neck wrinkle treatment.
+The polypeptides in Frownies Chin Up are known to help tone, tighten, and smooth the appearance of neck wrinkles and neck lines.

+As with any new skincare routine, it may take 30 days or more to begin to see the desired results.
 Finally, make sure to complete your skincare routine by applying sunscreen to your face, neck, and chest every day!
 UV radiation from the sun will damage the skin and cause premature photoaging resulting in crepey skin on the neck.

 2. Wrinkle patches

-Unfortunately, Frownies Original Wrinkle Patch will not work on neck lines or neck wrinkles.
+Other silicone wrinkle patches on the market may temporarily diminish neck lines, but they are not likely a long-term fix.
+A silicone patch works by trapping moisture in the skin creating a temporary plumping and smoothing effect.
+That being said, Frownies Original Wrinkle Patch will not work on neck lines or neck wrinkles.
 Frownies Facial Patches work well to smooth facial wrinkles by creating a cast to train facial muscles to lay flat.
 However, you want your neck to move, so we do not recommend using Frownies Facial Patches on the skin of your neck.

 3. Neck wrinkle exercises